mgdesiderio/Stripe-PM/README.md

     ```
     npm start
     ```
-7. Enable log messages (Optional) (in a new terminal tab)
+7. Enable logging of successful payments to log.txt (Optional) (Run the following in a new terminal tab)
     ```
     stripe login --api-key sk_test_51HJ2hwLb59qJsyMou0Nffblgj5l83abCTQGlhPnn7ilU3RFBSOKdfpfGIaGnBI7HhjKHtXJiA5bFxpHYeHhijrxJ008kUoWYTx

     stripe listen --forward-to http://localhost:4242/webhook
     ```
-7. To run the website locally, go to [http://localhost:3000/checkout](http://localhost:3000/checkout)
+8. To run the website locally, if you have not already been redirected, go to [http://localhost:3000/checkout](http://localhost:3000/checkout)

 ## Let's test some use cases
 1. To accept a payment that does not require authentication, enter 4242424242424242 as the card number, any date in the future as the expiry, any CVV, and any zip.
 Press Pay.